 Factsheet: Aid to Palestine

 Israel’s occupation of Palestine has created a humanitarian crisis.
 Palestinians endure ongoing threats to the health and safety of themselves, their children and their communities.
-This crisis is at catastrophic levels in the Gaza Strip, which has been under Israeli and Egyptian blockade since 2007 and has endured three major Israeli military operations since 2008.
+This crisis is at catastrophic levels in the Gaza Strip, which has been under Israeli and Egyptian blockade since 2007 and has endured four major Israeli military operations since 2008.